sidhlee/react-burger-run-4/README.md

   4. git push -u origin master.
   5. Go to extensions and search for @builtin git, enable them if not.
   6. VScode's version control menu will work now.
-- Use vscode's version control.
+- Uses vscode's version control.
 Learn workflow of:
   1. make changes
   2. stage changes and commit with message.
   3. push (to the github)
+- Uses styled-components with polished

 ## Discovered: